Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 [Jquery](https://jquery.com/) -
 The project uses JQuery to simplify DOM manipulation

+## Testing

+#### Chrome Developer Tools

+Frequent testing was carried out using Chrome’s developer tools to ensure that Java Script code was behaving as intended and errors that would have been generated.
+Using console log l could see the ouptup of the code.
+ The content of the site behaved properly and looked good across a range of screen sizes.
+This was also utilised to ensure that there was sufficient contrast between text and the background colour.

-### Testing
+#### Manual Testing

-input values were put into the input field and if the value is not a number nothing will be inputed but if the value is a number it will be inputed.
+Input values were put into the input field and if the value is not a number nothing will be inputed but if the value is a number it will be inputed.
 After the input field had data of numbers the and calculate button is then clicked and it returned a value inside the modal that that shows the users body mass and healthy tips.
-On the radio button when clicked it responded well and when the get result button was clicked it responded as intended by showing the total score of the user aganist total number of questions
+The answers on the quiz were responding exactly as intended between a correct answer highlighted a green color and then a bonus 10 points was added while an incorrect answer it will be highlighted in red color and no bonus points were added.
+The questions were being displayed in random order as intended the users current answered question was displayed out of the total questions the user has to answer

 ## Deployment

+#### Local

+This project can be ran locally by going to this Repository link and clicking on the Clone or Download button and copying the link provided.

+In your IDE, open a Terminal window and change to the directory where you want to clone this project and type Git clone "your copied link".

+After pressing Enter the project will be created and cloned locally.

+Alternatively you can download the zipped file, decompress it and use your IDE of choice to access it.

+#### Remote

 Logged in to Github